Geometry in the entanglement dynamics of the double Jaynes-Cummings model: Entanglement dynamics in the diagram

 \subsection{For the initial state $|\phi_0\rangle$}

-Let us now consider the physical system whose initial state is given by equation(\ref{phi_0}).
-After a time interval $t$, the system will be in state (\ref{phi_t}).
-In an analogous way as before we determine the concurrences of each pair of {qubits}.
-Then, we have
+Let us now consider the physical system whose initial state is given by equation (\ref{phi_0}).
+After a time interval $t$, the state of the system will be (\ref{phi_t}).
+In an analogous way as before we determine the concurrences of each pair of {\it qubits}.
+Those are

 where $\gamma_t=\dfrac{1}{2}\cos^{2}(\alpha)\sin^{2}(2gt)$.
-Observe that if $0<\alpha<\pi/4$ we have entanglement sudden death \cite{morte} or entanglement sudden birth \cite{nascimento}.
+Observe that if $0<\alpha<\pi/4$, we have entanglement sudden death \cite{morte} or entanglement sudden birth \cite{nascimento}.